Naga, Camarines Sur: Ciudad de Nueva Cáceres in the 17th century

-Bishrophic vaccum
+Bishrophic vacuum and widespread poverty

+At the beginning of the 17th century, there were only five other ciudades in the Philippines.
+Despite this, the city was plagued by a bureaucratic clergy.
+A bishrophic vacuum brought about by the diocese's short-lived episcopasies, an insufficient taxation system, the constancy of hostile Dutch naval incursions, led by two ships from Van Noort's fleet of Lambert Vleisman starting in 1600; and Moro raids resulted in a demented civic development of Nueva Cáceres.

+One of the causes of poverty was the inadequent population, both indio and Spaniard, to sufficiently fund Nueva Cáceres' public systems.
+Coupled with this is the dependence of Hispanic Naga on the now defunct regional trade among duluhans in the Vicor riverine district.

-A bishrophic vaccuum brought about by the diocese's shortlived episcopasies resulted in a demented civic development, coupled with hostile Dutch naval incursions, led by two ships from Van Noort's fleet of Lambert Vleisman starting in 1600.
-Baltazar de Cobarrubias y Múñoz, O.S.A. was officially appointed as successor, taking on the diocese in 1603, but ultimately losing it in 1605.
-The following, Pedro de Godinez, O.F.M., was among one of those who passed before seating the diocese; he was however the only one with a preliminary plan such as a document revealed in Seville to construct a concrete cathedral upon immediate arrival.
+Baltazar de Cobarrubias y Múñoz, O.S.A., was officially appointed as successor, taking on the diocese in 1603, but ultimately losing it in 1605.
+The following, Pedro de Godinez, O.F.M., was among one of those who died before seating the diocese; he was however the only one with a preliminary plan such as a document revealed in Seville to construct a concrete cathedral upon immediate arrival.

 The first to be elected among the ensemble of the former missionaries of the Diocese of Cáceres was Pedro Matía, O.F.M., serving from 1612 then perishing a year later.
 Diego Guevara, O.S.A. followed in 1617 until 1621, then Luis de Cañizares, O.M. dying before being seated in the diocese in 1624.
 In 1628, Cañizares' successor, Francisco de Zamudio y Avendaño, O.S.A., breathed new hope to the city's ecclesiastical sphere, not succumbing as immediately as many before had.
-Despite this, Zamudio's episcopate was marred with controversies, ultimately passing in 1639.
+His administration also saw the first Moro raid upon Nueva Cáceres in October 1636, where famed Franciscan friar Fray Cervera fought and died in the defense of the San Francisco convent.Despite this, Zamudio's episcopate was marred with controversies, ultimately passing in 1639.
 Nicolás de Zaldívar y Zapata, O.S.A. arrived in 1642, then died in 1646.